Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

    jupyter notebook visualization_toolkit_final.ipynb
    ```
 **Now, you should be in the toolkit!
 You can run each block by clicking the run buton (triangular arrow) for each cell.
 The program explains what each cell does, and what can be edited for analysis/**

+**If you get 'unable to compare versions error' check the kernel, in the top right.
+It should say something like visualization toolkit."
+** You can also open the .ipynb file in vscode or another development environment, just check the kernel**

 ### Step-by-Step Installation